ondemandenv/ondemandenv.github.io/articles/x-ops-railroading-software-architecture.md

 This proliferation creates what researchers call **"tool sprawl"**—a phenomenon where **teams use too many tools to complete basic tasks**[6].
 The result is **cognitive overload, integration complexity, and vendor lock-in**[1] that makes architectural reasoning nearly impossible.

+**Real-World Example**: A major fintech platform team mandated HashiCorp Vault across all microservices *"for security best practices."* However, network routing was inconsistent across regions, DNS resolution was flaky, and client-side tooling for Kubernetes was barely tested.
+Services randomly failed to fetch secrets, causing hours-long outages and chaotic rollbacks.
+Engineers raised concerns early, but platform replied: *"Google does this.
+We're standardizing."* This represents cargo culting based on brand names rather than system readiness.

 **The Economic Paradox**: Organizations spend more on tool integration than on the business problems they're trying to solve.
 The operational tail now wags the architectural dog.

 ### The Competence Masking Cycle